-Subsequently insert the connector of the hand piece as straight as possible into the socket (23) on the front of the PUK and fasten in place by tightening the coupling nut hand-tight in a clockwise direction.
-Insert the connecting cable used into one of the sockets (25/26) on the front side of the housing.
+Subsequently insert the connector of the handpiece as straight as possible into the socket (23) on the front of the PUK and fasten in place by tightening the coupling nut hand-tight in a clockwise direction.
+Insert the connecting cable used into the socket (24) on the front side of the housing.